Is the mobile wallet becoming popular?

 The mobile wallet is spreading quickly around the world

 Recent posts and articles in social media have posed the question: Who will win the “Mobile Wallet Wars”?
-Challengers include Google Wallet, Square, PayPal, VISA, ISIS, MasterCard etc. Ironically many of these services are US based which reflects the often one-eyed, myopic, US-centric, the-world-revolves-around-my-solution attitude in these debates.
+Challengers include Google Wallet, Square, PayPal, VISA, SoftCard, MasterCard etc. Ironically many of these services are US based which reflects the often one-eyed, myopic, US-centric, the-world-revolves-around-my-solution attitude in these debates.

 Mobile wallets mean very different things to different people, giving rise to confusion and miss-information on this topic.
 Broad-brush and overlapping references across multiple markets each with differing technology, solutions, contexts and applications, create unrealistic expectations for users.
 About the only thing in common is that a mobile phone is involved in the transaction.